 ‘You’ve got to mean it, little cousin Harry.’
 She cocked her head.
 ‘If you want to beat Voldemort, then you’ll need to mean it.
 He always wins.
 Always.’

 A game.
 The icy thing in Harry’s chest stirred.
-A maw of a thousand, needle-like teeth and bottomless, freezing hunger coiled beneath his ribs.
+A bottomless, freezing hunger coiled beneath his ribs, baring a maw filled with a thousand, needle-like teeth.
 She’s as cruel as all the children were at primary school, but capable of much more than words and bruises.

 ‘Crucio,’ he whispered.

 Bellatrix flopped and thrashed in the water of the fountain.
-Her eyes smouldered and her lips quivered as she clawed her way back to her feet.
-She licked her lips.
+Her eyes smouldered and her lips quivered as she clawed her way back to her feet, licking her lips.
 ‘That burnt so good.’

 ‘You’re mad.’
 The words slipped through Harry’s lips.
 ‘No wonder Voldemort likes you.
 He just winds you up, then points you in the right direction and lets you go.’

 ‘You shouldn’t try to beat him.’
 Bellatrix screwed up her face.
 ‘We’re going to get rid of all the boring creatures.
 The ones who’ve got no magic and just lumber around in their awful world of clay and dirt.’
 She stuck her hand out.
 ‘Come and play with us!
 You’re fun!’
 The violet in her eyes glowed bright as the full moon.
 ‘Andi wouldn’t play with us.
 Andi died.
 Cissy’s all sad and boring, like a little caged bird.
 But you’re family, too!
 You can play with me instead!
 And we’ll never be bored or sad or lonely again!’

 ‘Voldemort,’ Bellatrix breathed.

 Harry spun, half-crouching in front of the tall, pale figure.